Grammar 2 April 2026 5 min read

 Camille

 One of the first frustrations learners face in French: every noun has a gender, and it can feel completely random.
 Le soleil (sun) is masculine, la lune (moon) is feminine.
 Why?
-Honestly, mostly history.
+Mostly history: French inherited its gender system from Latin, and centuries of pronunciation changes blurred whatever logic used to be there.
+There's no single rule that covers every noun in the language.

 Masculine Endings